squidfunk/mkdocs-material/docs/publishing-your-site.md

     1. Remember to set the `GH_TOKEN` repository secret to the value of your [personal access token] when deploying [Insiders], which can be done using [masked custom variables].

+    2. Some Material for MkDocs plugins use [caching] to speed up repeated builds, and store the results in the `.cache` directory.

 Now, when a new commit is pushed to the [default branch] (typically `master` or `main`), the static site is automatically built and deployed.
 Commit and push